Skip to main content

 All information sharing that takes place must be in line with data protection legislation (namely the UK General Data Protection Regulation and the Data Protection Act 2018) and local policy.

-The Caldicott Principles must also be regarded.
+The Caldicott Principles must also be considered.
 The Caldicott Principles are a set of principles that apply to the use of confidential information within health and social care organisations and when such information is shared with other organisations and between individuals, both for individual care and for other purposes.
 For further information, see: The Caldicott Principles.

-For further information and guidance see: Providing Information about a Person or Carer
+For further information and guidance, see: Providing Information about a Person or Carer.

 5. Transferring a Contact